Kratom Guides

 (LEGAL)

 In May of 2021, the Thai government voted to move kratom off the illegal narcotics list.
-Hence, the government is moving to decriminalize the plant and remove it from the list of scheduled narcotics.
+After decades of being banned, kratom is now legal in Thailand.

 Learn More About Kratom’s Legal History in Thailand.